blocknetdx/block-dx/README.md

 - This software is in beta and can include bugs that may result in irretrievable loss of funds.
 - This software is licensed under The MIT License and you agree to the terms of the license below.

-[ X ] You acknowledge the financial and legal risks of using this software and agree to assume all responsibility.
-[   ] If you do not agree to these terms click Cancel and do not use the software.
+[ X ] By using this software you acknowledge the financial and legal risks of using this software and agree to assume all responsibility.
+If you do not agree to these terms do not use the software.

 The MIT License (MIT)